rendyisd/c-min-json/README.md

-# minimal-c-json
-A minimalistic C JSON parser
+# Minimalistic JSON Parser for C

 ## Non-existent feature
 - Scientific notation on number literal \[In progress\]